macguirerintoul/macguire.me/README.md

 ## Dependencies

-- `@stefanprobst/rehype-extract-toc`: used to extract headings from MDX content
 - `next`: React framework for the web
 - `react`: peer dependency of `next`
+- `@stefanprobst/rehype-extract-toc`: used to extract headings from MDX content
 - `postcss`: dependency of `tailwindcss`
-- `autoprefixer`: dependency of `tailwindcss`